-Without true, accurate data, this leaves us making sleep-related decisions based on perceptions and feel, which can oftentimes be misleading.
+Without true, accurate data, this leaves us making recovery-related decisions based on perceptions and feelings, which can oftentimes be misleading.

-Emma Pallant was one such athlete who, despite clocking eight hours of sleep on a regular basis, had no knowledge on whether she was getting quality sleep.
+Emma Pallant was one such athlete who, despite clocking eight hours of sleep on a regular basis, had no knowledge on what its quality was.

 You might know her from her days as an elite middle-distance runner where she was the U23 European Cross Country Champion, but for the past few years she’s been tearing up the triathlon and duathlon scene — with two duathlon world championship titles and an impressive second-place finish at the 2017 IRONMAN 70.3 World Championship to her name.

-As an athlete who loves to train and push her body to its limits, we couldn’t help but get excited thinking how an optimized sleep routine could positively impact Pallant’s training and performance.
+As an athlete who loves to train and push her body to its limits, we couldn’t help but get excited thinking how an optimized rest routine could positively impact Pallant’s training and performance.

 We weren’t disappointed.
-Here’s how Emma Pallant found her way to better sleep by tracking and analyzing her sleep with the Polar Ignite fitness watch.
+Here’s how Emma Pallant found her way to better sleep by tracking and analyzing her recovery with the Polar Ignite fitness watch.

 MY SLEEP BEFORE TRACKING

-I generally aimed to get a good eight hours of sleep a night — I’d try to go to sleep by 10 pm and get up by 6 am and stay in a good rhythm.
+I generally aimed to get a good eight hours of rest a night — I’d try to go to bed by 10 pm and get up by 6 am and stay in a good rhythm.

 I didn’t really notice waking up during the night, I thought I slept pretty well throughout the night.
 In terms of whether or not I felt rested in the morning, I didn’t really think too much about how I felt or how I had slept.
 This outlook changed once I started using my Polar Ignite and the Nightly Recharge™ feature.